magpylib/magpylib/docs/_pages/user_guide/gallery/gallery_tutorial_modelling_magnets.md

 ![data sheet snippet](../../../_static/images/gallery_tutorial_magnet_table.png)

 However, if considering $J=B_r$, you will quickly see that the experimental results are up to ~30 % below of what you would expect.
 The reason for this is the self-induced demagnetizing field of the magnet which is generated by the magnetic polarization itself.
-Just like $J$ generates an H-field on the outside of the magnet, it also generates a H-field inside the magnet, along the opposite direction of the polarization.
+Just like $J$ generates an H-field on the outside of the magnet, it also generates an H-field inside the magnet, along the opposite direction of the polarization.
 The H-field outside the magnet is known as the stray field, and the H-field inside the magnet is called the demagnetizing field (as it opposes the magnetic polarization).
 This is demonstrated by the following figure:

 ![demagnetization field simulation](../../../_static/images/gallery_tutorial_magnet_fieldcomparison.png)

 Making use of the [streamplot example](gallery-vis-mpl-streamplot), on the left side we show the cross-section of a Cuboid magnet and its homogeneous polarization.
-And on the right we see the H-field generated by it.
+And on the right, we see the H-field generated by it.
 Inside the magnet the generated H-field opposes the polarization.
 As a result, the polarization of a magnet will not be $B_r$, but instead will be some value of $J$ in the 2nd quadrant of the J-H loop that corresponds to the mean H-field inside the magnet.
 This H-value is often referred to as the "working point".

 ## Finding the correct polarization

 As explained above, the hysteresis loop depends strongly on the chosen observation volume geometry, the material inside, and what is outside of the volume.
 Magnet manufacturers provide such loops (usually only the 2nd quadrant) for their magnets, meaning that the observation volume is the whole magnet with air outside.

-To obtain the correct mean polarization of a magnet we only have to compute the mean demagnetizing field (= working point) and read the resulting $J$ off the provided J-H loop.
+To obtain the correct mean polarization of a magnet we simply must compute the mean demagnetizing field (= working point) and read the resulting $J$ off the provided J-H loop.
 Computing the mean demagnetizing field, however, is not a simple task.
 In addition to the material response (permeability), it depends strongly on the magnet geometry.
 Fortunately, the working points can be read off from well written data sheets.

 ![data sheet snippet](../../../_static/images/gallery_tutorial_magnet_datasheet.png)